nautobot/nautobot-app-device-onboarding/docs/user/app_yaml_overrides.md

 ### Properly Formatting Git Repository

-When loading from a Git Repository this App is expecting a root directory called `onboarding_command_mappers`.
+When loading from a Git Repository this App is expecting a root directory called `command_mappers`.
 Each of the platform YAML files are then located in this directory.
 The YAML file names must be named `<network_driver>.yml`.

 ### Setting up the Git Repository

 1. `Extensibility -> Git Repositories`
-2. Create a new repository, most importantly selecting the `Provides` of `Onboarding Command Mappers`
+2. Create a new repository, most importantly selecting the `Provides` of `Network Sync Job Command Mappers`